-Your joint cartilage allows your joints to move freely and absorb impact.
+Joint cartilage allows your joints to move freely and absorb impact.
 As you get older, the cartilage in your joints can start to become worn, especially in your knees, hips, and hands.
-Losing this cartilage makes it much harder for the joint to handle everyday movements and tasks.
+Losing this cartilage makes it much harder for your joints to handle everyday movements and tasks.

 Your doctor may order one or more tests to see detailed images of where joint space narrowing or damage has happened.

-To get X-ray images, your doctor or a trained radiologist will use an X-ray machine to create black and white images of your bones.
+During an X-ray, your radiologic technologist uses an X-ray machine to create black and white images of your bones.
 The images can help them see signs of joint damage or narrowing in more detail.

-Taking X-rays only takes a few minutes and won’t require you to undress unless your doctor needs to see an area under your clothes.
-Your doctor will give you a covering of some sort to protect you from radiation, too.
+Taking X-rays only takes a few minutes and won’t require you to undress unless your healthcare provider needs to see an area under your clothes.
+Your radiologic technologist will give you a covering of some sort to protect you from radiation, too.